A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 Primordial history: Creation, Fall and Flood

 The first 11 chapters of Genesis record the creation of the world, the fall of humanity, the flood of Noah’s day, and the beginnings of cities, languages and cultures as the human race spread across the globe.
 This primordial history covers a longer span of time than the rest of the Bible combined.
-The precise length of that time frame, however, remains a matter of debate among believers of good conscience.
+The precise length of that time frame, however, remains a matter of debate among believers.

 Call and covenant: Abraham and the Patriarchs